Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 - Percentage-based revenue share can get expensive

-- Florian himself no longer operational in every account
+- Florian himself is no longer operationally involved in every account

 Our score: 4.5/5